lostmartian/lostmartian/README.md

   <br>

-   Logical problem solving has always appealed to me and this explains my interests in mathematics, programming and computing in general.
+   <i align='center'>Logical problem solving has always appealed to me and this explains my interests in mathematics, programming and computing in general.

 <br>
     I have been doing competitive programming over the past one year and have come across different data structures and algorithms and have been very well equiped with those.